 Eventually, I did just that.
 When I finally took the plunge into self-employment in 2012, I had replaced my regular income and then some.
 Even better, I suddenly had a lot more time to work on my hustle.
 Where I was once working nights and weekends to earn part-time income writing, I could now devote forty hours or week or more while working from home.

 Obviously, more time to work translates into more money fairly easily.
 And before long, I was earning more than I made at my full-time job – a lot more.

 Making a Six-Figure Writing Income

 For a long time, I shared my monthly income reports – mostly as a way to share my progress, triumphs, and failures with others.
-After ramping up my freelance efforts after I initially quit my job, my income got “stuck” at around $5,000 – $8,000 per month for over a year.
+After ramping up my freelance efforts and an initial increase once I quit my job, my income got “stuck” at around $5,000 – $8,000 per month for over a year.
 Then, in October 2014, I made $11,660.
-Ever since then, I have earned at least $10,000 or more each month.
-In 2016, I haven’t reported a single month with less than $20,000 in online earnings.
+Since then, I have earned at least $10,000 or more each month.
+In 2016, I didn’t see a single month with less than $20,000 in online earnings.
 In 2016, 2017, and 2018, I earned more than $200,000 from freelance writing alone.
 Fortunately, my husband also quit his job to work on this website in February of 2015.